Corporate Governance Statement

 The Supervisory Board has five independent members in line with the Code recommendations, namely Prof. Dr.-Ing.
 Raimund Klinkner, Dagmar Rehm, Carsten Dentler, Prof. Dr.-Ing.
 Gisela Lanza and Dr Johannes Liechtenstein.
 The qualification matrix below provides an overview of how the current profile of skills and requirements adopted by the Supervisory Board of Koenig & Bauer AG is implemented.

 The D&O insurance taken out for the members of the Supervisory Board is subject to a deductible of €2,500.
-There were no conflicts of interest on the part of the members of the Supervisory Board and the Management Board in the year under review.
-The members of the Management Board and the Supervisory Board are under a duty to disclose to the Supervisory Board any conflicts of interest arising from material transactions or contracts with the company without undue delay.
+There were no conflicts of interest on the part of the members of the Supervisory Board and the Executive Board in the year under review.
+The members of the Executive Board and the Supervisory Board are under a duty to disclose to the Supervisory Board any conflicts of interest arising from material transactions or contracts with the company without undue delay.

-Würzburg, 27 March 2024
+Würzburg, 26 March 2025

 Chairman of the Supervisory Board

-Dr. Andreas Pleßke
+For the Executive Board: Dr. Andreas Pleßke

 Chief Executive Officer